funk4punks/funk4punks/README.md

 ■ im really prone to passing out from exhaustion when its night time, so if im sleeping on pt that usually means i passed out and will not respond.

+● i have a horrible memory but i do my best to remember things.

-● i block and hide freely.
+■ i block and hide freely.

 **⋆ <ins> DO NOT INTERACT </ins> ⋆**